apexfarm/ApexTestKit/README.md

 ## Relationship

 The object relationships described in a single ATK statement must be a Directed Acyclic Graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) , thus no cyclic relationships.
-If the validation is failed, an exception will bIe thrown.
+If the validation is failed, an exception will be thrown.

 ### One to Many